relativitydev/file-migration-cli/README.md

 --------------|------------------
 /enforcessl{+\|-}|Enables or disables secure sockets layer (SSL) validation when executing a command. <br>**Note:** By default, this parameter is enabled.
 It ensures that SSL is well-tested across all environments.
 If the File Migration CLI reports SSL errors, we recommend that you configure your environment with a certificate, which doesn’t include wildcards.
 We also recommend that you don’t suppress SSL validation.
 /sqlinstance:{value}|The instance name for the source SQL Server.
-/sqlintegrated:{+\|-}|Enables or disables integrated authentication for the SQL Server.
+/sqlintegrated:{+\|-}|Enables or disables integrated authentication for the source SQL Server.
 If this param is disabled, then you must specify values for the /sqlpwd and /sqluser parameters. <br>**Note:** By default, the parameter is disabled.
 /sqlpwd:{value}|The password for the source SQL Server.
 Only required for SQL authentication.
 /sqluser:{value}|The username for the source SQL Server.
 Only required for SQL authentication.
 /url:{value}|The Relativity base URL for the target instance.
 Don't enter the web service URL used by the Relativity Desktop Client, which has the format https://\<MyServiceName\>/RelativityWebAPI/.